 We have tried the softer woods but they just do not work as well (they DO work, it just takes time and patience).
-Oak, red oak, beech, birch, walnut, and maple work on all bells with walnut working wonderfully on higher bells (C5 and up) and all lower bells (G4 and below).
+Birch and walnut work on most bells.
+Walnut works wonderfully on all bells including the high bells (C5 and up) and lower bells (G4 and below).

 You will find that they are not sanded smooth.
 This allows the dowel to start the vibration of the bell sooner.
 These dowels will usually start a G4 bell (one of the hardest to get going) quickly (3-5 rotations).
 50 grit sandpaper will roughen up any dowel to help start the Singing Handbell technique.